jdhao/blog_source/read_write_ply_file_python.md

 pip install open3d
 ```

-For CentOs 7, I met error when installing the latest version:
+For CentOS 7, I met error when installing the latest version:

 >  /lib64/libc.so.6: version `GLIBC_2.18' not found